Cray-HPE/docs-csm/operations/firmware/FAS_Use_Cases.md

 > **`NOTE`** To update Switch Controllers \(sC\) or `RouterBMC`, refer to the Rosetta Documentation.

-## Update Liquid-Cooled Nodes BMC, FPGA, Management Ethernet, AccVBIOS, and Node BIOS
+## Update Liquid-Cooled Nodes BMC, FPGA, Management Ethernet, `AccVBIOS`, and Node BIOS

 Update firmware for a liquid-cooled node controller \(nC\) using FAS.
 This section includes templates for JSON files that can be used and the procedure for running the update.